rajman01/investfy/README.md

     The deals mainly with investment, where users can apply for investments and invest in other peoples investments.

 - ### frontend app:
-    This contains all the static files, templates and the main react application used for the frontend.
+    This contains all the static files, templates and the main.js, the compiled javascript file used for the frontend.
     NB: This is also a django app not just a regular folder.

 - ### investfy: